 1. Monastery of Santa Maria de Poblet

 Located at the foot of the Prades Mountains is a Cistercian monastery.
 As part of the UNESCO World Heritage, it is one of the largest and most complete Cistercian abbeys in the world.
 Not only the monastery but also the area is very impressive and authentic.
 We would recommend you going there by car, which takes about 1,5 hours so that you can add some other stops.

 2. Ruins of Empuries

-This port city located on the Costa Duarada is where roman history comes alive.
-With its archaeological legacy of Roman time this city his rich in history and will take you back in time.
+This port city located on the Costa Daurada is where roman history comes alive.
+With its archaeological legacy of Roman time, this city his rich in history and will take you back in time.
 But there is more to do, Tarragona has an amazing beach and port.
 It is only located about 1 hour away from Barcelona and it is really worth a visit.